Living with a Maid

 Employing a maid in Singapore is easy and inexpensive when compared to other countries.
-Initially you have to evaluate your needs for either a mainly foreign full time live in maid or a locally based part-time maid.
+You have to evaluate your needs for either a mainly foreign full-time live-in maid or a locally based part-time maid.
 In Singapore, “Maid” is also referred to “Foreign Domestic Worker (FDW)”.

 For a full time live-in maid you should calculate around S$1000 per month plus hiring costs and airfare tickets for the bi-annual home leave and return.
 Monthly salaries for Filipinas average S$350-S$400 and depend on the country of origin, experience and English language abilities.
 Indonesian maids are paid SGD 280 per month onwards.
 As usual expatriates tend to pay more than the locals.
 There is an additional food and toiletries allowance of S$150-180 if the maid is not eating the family’s food and receives shampoo, soap and toothpaste from her employer.

 To ensure prompt salary payment, salaries need to be paid into the maid’s bank account in Singapore.
 This is a useful option as bank transaction records of salary payment will useful in the event of any salary dispute.
 Foreign domestic workers who have been paid promptly by their employers can choose to keep their current arrangements.

 In addition to instructions about tasks required, be sure to instruct your maid on the necessary level of hygiene and childcare practices which may differ from her home country.
 First aid training/CPR may be a good idea, and check if she can swim!

 Employers who change their maids five times or more in a year need to attend an orientation program for employers and may be interviewed by the Ministry of Manpower to establish the reason for the changes.
 Future applications for foreign maids may be rejected.